What are the Requirements of Muscle Growth?

 Nutrition

 Nutrition plays a crucial role in muscle growth and recovery.
-According to Grover, protein source, protein quantity, carbohydrate intake, supplements, and timing are all critical factors to consider.
+Protein source, protein quantity, carbohydrate intake, supplements, and timing are all critical factors to consider.

 A 2019 study published in the International Journal of Environmental Research and Public Health explains that muscle hypertrophy occurs when muscle protein synthesis surpasses muscle protein breakdown, resulting in a positive net protein balance in cumulative periods.